Cell Biology & Histology A560

 • In the dermis, note the difference between the papillary and reticular layers.

-• Note too how downward folds or ridges of epidermis interdigitate with upward projecting papillae of dermis.
+• Note too how downward epidermal folds or ridges interdigitate with upward projecting dermal papillae.

-• In the epidermis, identify characteristic cells, keratinocytes, (as seen in Fig, 9.2) representing the
+• In the epidermis, identify characteristic cells, keratinocytes, (as seen in Fig. 18-2) representing the

 • Stratum basale,